Foxtrot-Command/dashboard-webapp/README.md

-# Card Maker
+# Foxtrot Dashboard Webapp
-This project is a Card generator in a initial phase v0.0.1
+This project is a Card generator in a initial phase v1.2.5